'Completely unsustainable': How streaming and other data demands take a toll on the environment | CBC News

 However, data-voracious tech giants are pledging to clean up their act.
 Amazon Web Services is the market leader in providing cloud computing to other companies.
 AWS, as it's known, says it exceeded 50 per cent renewable energy usage in 2018 and has committed in the "long term" to exclusively use clean power sources, such as wind.

-Finding green solutions "is not just something that's nice to do," said Marc Musgrove, a spokesperson for Virtual Realty, a California-based company that operates data centres around the world.
+Finding green solutions "is not just something that's nice to do," said Marc Musgrove, a spokesperson for Digital Realty, a California-based company that operates data centres around the world.
 "It's an imperative" demanded by the company's clients, including Facebook.

-Virtual Realty's 675,000-square-foot Toronto-area data centre formerly housed the Toronto Star's printing press.
+Digital Realty's 675,000-square-foot Toronto-area data centre formerly housed the Toronto Star's printing press.
 In a bid to go green, the facility cools its machines for much of the year with fresh air-based systems.
 Heat exchange wheels installed on the building's roof take outdoor air and push it down, to cool the warmer air in the server rooms.

-It's part of the reason Virtual Realty set up shop in Canada.
+It's part of the reason Digital Realty set up shop in Canada.
 Environmental considerations "work well in this kind of climate," Musgrove said.

 Indeed, countries with cooler weather, such as Iceland and Ireland, have been investing in the sector to attract data centres.
 Canada is eager to get a slice of the growing pie as well.